Taking Back Personal Power

 We are only psychologically healthy to the degree that we can forgive.

-Interdependent relationships are "mutually dependent", i.e. free of expectation, preconceived notions and domination and takes responsibility for issues and reactions.
+Interdependent relationships are "mutually dependent", i.e. free of expectation, preconceived notions or domination and takes responsibility for issues and reactions.

 Co-dependency finds outside sources to blame for situations and circumstances keeping us on a merry go round.

 Interdependence is recognizing that all humans have "realities" that are not necessarily the same as our own and not applying any wrong or blame to those viewpoints, even though we are not required to agree.